 Labs and projects

-Labs and projects are a part of many engineering courses at Calvin, beginning with Engineering 101 during the fall semester of freshman year and ending with a Senior Design project.
+Labs and projects are a part of many engineering courses at Calvin, beginning with Engineering 101 during the fall semester of your first year and ending with a Senior Design project.
 These add strong hands-on experiences to your classes, making the ideas clear by putting the tools for solving problems directly into your hands.

 Immerse yourself in the design process and serve our local community by working with local organizations to create something that makes a tangible difference.